 Selection committees

-Who are the men and women who select the films in competition?
-Composed of men and women from a wide range of backgrounds and experiences, the members of the selection committees take a multi-faceted and varied look at the works presented at the festival.
+Who are the men and women behind the selection of films in competition?
+Composed of personalities from a wide range of backgrounds and experience, the selection committees bring a rich, multi-faceted perspective to the works presented at the festival.

 Interviews with Bénédicte Philippon, Anaël Snoek and Nicolas Ceuppens for the short films, and Constant Carbonnelle, Adrien François and Manuel Houssais for the feature films.